-If you need to keep children occupied while you are working many of the Phoenix area cities and towns have Kids' Clubs for Spring Break; contact your city's Parks Department to see what programs they have available.
+Alternatively, if you need to keep children occupied while you are working, many of the Phoenix area cities and towns have Kids' Clubs for Spring Break; contact your city's Parks Department to see what programs they have available.

-Everyone knows that March is the month for Cactus League baseball.
-Tickets are more reasonably priced than regular season games, and the ten Spring Training stadiums around town are easy to get to.
-There are usually six games or more scheduled on any day in the month of March!
-If you can't take off from work, there are evening games, too.
+Fortunately, tickets are more reasonably priced than regular season games, and the ten Spring Training stadiums around town are easy to get to.
+There are usually six games or more scheduled on any day in the month of March, and if you can't take off from work, there are evening games available, too.

-Two pools in Chandler, the Hamilton Aquatic Center, Mesquite Groves Aquatic Center and Nozomi Aquatic Centers have Spring Break sessions.
+Three pools in Chandler—the Hamilton Aquatic Center, Mesquite Groves Aquatic Center, and Nozomi Aquatic Centers—have Spring Break sessions.
 The Mesquite Groves Aquatic Center features a lap pool, diving area, two slides, water vortex, lazy river with tumble buckets, and a play area for kids.
-The Hamilton Aquatic Center features a lap pool, diving area, two slides, water vortex, current river and a play area for kids.
-The Nozomi Aquatic Center features a 25-Yard, 8-lane pool, a 112-ft. figure-eight water slide, a separate diving well with 1-meter diving board and a 3-meter diving board.
-Admission prices at Chandler pools range from $1 to... $2.25 per person.
-(Map)
+The Hamilton Aquatic Center features a lap pool, diving area, two slides, water vortex, a current river, and a play area for kids.
+The Nozomi Aquatic Center features a 25-yard, eight-lane pool, a 112-foot figure-eight water slide, a separate diving well with a one-meter diving board and a three-meter diving board.

+Hours and pricing information vary per pool, but costs are generally between $1 to $3 per person per day.
 Some other municipal public pools are also open.
-Check with your neighborhood parks and recreation department.
+Check with the neighborhood parks and recreation department websites for more information.

 The Phoenix Zoo is located in Papago Park in central Phoenix.
 It's easy to get to from all directions, and it is a lovely zoo, especially on a day when it isn't too hot.
 Get there early on those warmer, sunny days.

 If you haven't been to Wildlife World Zoo and Aquarium, you might want to give that a try for a change of pace.
-They are more focused on exotic animals.
-Wildlife World Zoo is on the west side of town in Litchfield Park.
+They are more focused on exotic animals and located on the west side of town in Litchfield Park.

 OdySea Aquarium in Scottsdale has 200,000 square feet of aquatic entertainment and education.
 Daily events at Odysea Aquarium include feedings, caretaker interactions with the animals, and Q&A sessions with aquarists.

-At Superstition Farm you'll experience the family dairy farm, take a tour, and pet some of their resident animals.
-It's a more casual, close-up experience!Continue to 9 of 16 below.
+For a more close-up, casual experience, visit Superstition Farm where you'll experience the family dairy farm, take a tour, and pet some of their resident animals.

-Amazingly enough, Castles and Coasters in Phoenix is the closest thing to a theme park that we have in the Phoenix area.
-The water slides and features are only available during the summer, but the miniature golf courses, large arcade, and the rides -—including roller coasters -—are always popular.
+Amazingly enough, Castles and Coasters in Phoenix is the closest thing to a theme park in the Phoenix area.
+The water slides and features are only available during the summer, but the miniature golf courses, large arcade, and the rides—including roller coasters—are always popular year-round.

-If there has been any precipitation, there could easily be snow in March at one of our northern Arizona ski resorts.
-Snowboards, sleds, cross country, and downhill are all right here in Arizona just a few hours away.
-Check the individual ski resorts' websites or call the hot line for the current snow report.Continue to 13 of 16 below.
+If there has been any precipitation, there could easily be snow in March at one of the northern Arizona ski resorts, meaning snowboarding, sledding, and cross-country and downhill skiing are all just a few hours away from Phoenix.

 Bowling is fun for everyone, and during the day it is easier to find open bowling (no leagues) than in the evening.
 Find a bowling alley near you and bring the kids and their friends.
 Remember, even if you are a 200+ average bowler, they just want to have fun!

-What do you do after bowling?
-How about some laser tag, or arcade games?
+After bowling, you can also enjoy some laser tag or arcade games.
 In the northwest, at Uptown Alley in Surprise, you can do all that.
-In the south, at the UltraStar Multi-tainment Center at Ak-Chin Circle you can do all that and go to the movies, too.
+In the south, at the UltraStar Multi-tainment Center at Ak-Chin Circle, you can do all that and go to the movies, too.

-Treat your family to a movie week -- go to a movie once a day for 5 days!
-Have everyone sit down (with popcorn, of course) and agree on a schedule for which movies you'll see on which days.
-At the end of the five days, spend some time to talk about the movies and have your own at-home award ceremony for best film, best actor and actress, best screenplay, etc. Here's where you can find movie theaters in your area.
+For a fun idea for a spring break activity the whole family will enjoy, consider treating your kids to a movie week in Phoenix and go to a movie once a day for five days.
+At the end of the five days, spend some time talking about the movies and then have your own at-home award ceremony for best film, best actor/actress, and best screenplay or even make up your own award categories.